vishnupadmanabhan/articles/_posts/2016-05-07-higher-order-functions-in-javascript.md

 sum(3, 4); // returns 7
 {% endhighlight %}

 Here, we are creating an anonymous function and assigning it to a variable `sum`.
 The result is the same.
 So this means that functions are values and can be assigned to variables.
 Also, functions can be passed in as arguments within other functions.
 The functions that accept another function as an argument are called **Higher Order Functions**.
-Higher order functions are very useful and important in functional programming in JavaScript.
+Higher order functions are very useful and important to do functional programming in JavaScript.
 Let's take a look at few of the higher order functions that JavaScript provides:

 - Filter
+- Find
 - Map
 - Reduce